Aliases for CCL13 Gene

 Previous HGNC Symbols for CCL13 Gene

 This antimicrobial gene is one of several Cys-Cys (CC) cytokine genes clustered on the q-arm of chromosome 17.
 Cytokines are a family of secreted proteins involved in immunoregulatory and inflammatory processes.
 The CC cytokines are proteins characterized by two adjacent cysteines.
 The cytokine encoded by this gene displays chemotactic activity for monocytes, lymphocytes, basophils and eosinophils, but not neutrophils.
 This chemokine plays a role in accumulation of leukocytes during inflammation.
 It may also be involved in the recruitment of monocytes into the arterial wall during artherosclerosis. [provided by RefSeq, Sep 2014]

 GeneCards Summary for CCL13 Gene

 CCL13 (C-C Motif Chemokine Ligand 13) is a Protein Coding gene.
-Diseases associated with CCL13 include Allergic Hypersensitivity Disease.
-Among its related pathways are PEDF Induced Signaling and Signaling by GPCR.
-GO annotations related to this gene include receptor binding and chemokine activity.
+Diseases associated with CCL13 include Mansonelliasis and Postinfectious Encephalitis.
+Among its related pathways are Signaling by GPCR and PEDF Induced Signaling.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and chemokine activity.
 An important paralog of this gene is CCL2.

 Chemotactic factor that attracts monocytes, lymphocytes, basophils and eosinophils, but not neutrophils.
 Signals through CCR2B and CCR3 receptors.
 Plays a role in the accumulation of leukocytes at both sides of allergic and non-allergic inflammation.
 May be involved in the recruitment of monocytes into the arterial wall during the disease process of atherosclerosis.
 May play a role in the monocyte attraction in tissues chronically exposed to exogenous pathogens.